-The monk is wearing a dark kimono and tabi, the split toe socks.
-He opens his arms to invite us on a small path surrounded by more than fifty shades of green.
-The variety of mosses on the ground, trees, and rocks is baffling: everyone has its own shape, shade, and texture.
-The Japanese garden is very peaceful, with a few monks respectfully sweeping the leaves from the moss with a twig broom and the greatest possible care.
-An occasional small pink flower lays on the green moss offering us a delicate contrast.
-Beautiful red carps evolve in the central pond blurring the reflection of its small stone bridges.
-The pond is shaped as the Chinese character “shin” (heart).
-A couple of tea ceremony houses are scattered on the grounds.
-The greyish tone of bamboos adds the last touch to that painting on the East side of the garden.
-We are taking in the magic of Kokedera, the temple of moss.
+The variety of mosses on the ground, trees and rocks is baffling, each with its own specific shape, hue and texture.
+In the serene Japanese garden, a few monks respectfully sweep the leaves from the precious moss with a twig broom and the greatest care.
+On this green carpet, an occasional small pink flower contrasts delicately, enhancing the harmony rather than breaking it.
+Bright red carps evolve in the central piece of water blurring the reflection of its small wooden bridges.
+The pond is shaped as the Japanese character “kokoro”: 心 (heart) to symbolise the inner nature of man.
+Three tea ceremony houses are scattered on the grounds, the most ancient dating back to the 14th century.
+The greyish tone of bamboos adds the last touch to that painting on the East side of the garden of Koke-dera, literally: the Temple of Moss.

-- Check out this interactive map (quick tutorial) for the specific details to help you plan your trip and more articles and photos (zoom out) about the area!
+- Check out this interactive map (quick tutorial) for the specific details to help you plan your trip and more articles (zoom out) about the area!

 For more related articles, click on the images below:

 One thought on “The magic of Koke-dera, the temple of moss [Kyoto]”

 Pingback: Temple hopping in Kyoto: our top chart | Best regards from far,